lgmgeo/liftoverSV/README.md

 ## liftoverSV:

+Lifts over a SV VCF file from one reference build to another:

-* Lift over #CHROM and POS
+* Lifts over #CHROM and POS

-* Lift over INFO/END and INFO/SVEND</br>
+* Lifts over INFO/END and INFO/SVEND</br>
 => drop the SV if:</br>
    - Case1: one position (start or end) is lifted while the other doesn't
    - Case2: one position (start or end) goes to a different chrom from the other
    - Case3: "lifted start" > "lifted end"
    - Case4: the distance between the two lifted positions changes significantly (difference between both SVLENs > 5%)

-* Lift over INFO/SVLEN, INFO/SVSIZE (for deletion, duplication, insertion and inversion)
+* Lifts over INFO/SVLEN, INFO/SVSIZE:
+   - Lifts over for deletion, duplication and inversion (SVLEN_lifted = End_lifted - Start_Lifted)
+   - Keep the same SVLEN/SVSIZE for insertion (the number of the inserted bases remains the same)
+   - Set SVLEN/SVSIZE to "." for SV type not equal to DEL, DUP, INV or INS (TRA, CPX...)

-* The structured contig field includes all the ID attributes (do not include additional optional attributes)</br>
+* Checks that the structured contig field includes all the ID attributes (do not include additional optional attributes)</br>
 e.g. `##contig=<ID=chr22>`

 ## Requirements